tensorflow/docs/site/en/get_started/datasets_quickstart.md

 ## Reading a CSV File

 The most common real-world use case for the `Dataset` class is to stream data from files on disk.
-The @{tf.data} module includes a variety of file readers.
+The `tf.data` module includes a variety of file readers.
 Let's see how parsing the Iris dataset from the csv file looks using a `Dataset`.